farmOS/farmOS/docs/development/module/roles.md

 User roles are provided as config entities in Drupal 9.
-Managed roles are provided in the same way the only difference being that they include additional `third party settings` the Farm Access module uses to build managed permissions.
+Managed roles are provided in the same way the only difference being that they include additional `third party settings` the farmOS Access module uses to build managed permissions.
 The `user.role.*.third_party.farm_acccess` schema defines the structure of these settings.